Coinbase Pay SDK FAQ

 Watch the Supported Payment Methods page for updates.

-Yes, you can configure it to either.
+Yes, you can configure it to open in either form.
 The default functionality embeds the Coinbase Pay widget when the user is logged in and logged out.
 To open it in a new tab or popup window, configure the initOnRamp parameters,

 The Coinbase Pay widget can be embedded on approved domains (and is the default setting).
 To embed the widget, configure the initOnRamp parameters,